Black-Spades-Z/Rent_OLX/README.md

 # Rent_OLX
-Web Scrapping program to find appropriate house to rent
+The program of searching the Internet for a suitable house for rent